maxcheever/maxcheever/README.md

 # Welcome!
 ### About Me
 Hey!
 My name is Max Cheever and I am a student and artist from Portland, Maine.
-I'm currently in my first year of my masters degree in Art, Culture, and Technology within the Massachussets Institute of Technology's Department of Architecture and Planning.
+I'm currently a fellow and masters student in the Art, Culture, and Technology program at MIT in Cambridge, Massachusetts.
 Feel free to reach out to me through [my university email](mailto:max0@mit.edu?subject=[GitHub]%20Max%20Cheever) or [my personal email](mailto:cheevermax@gmail.com)! <!-- Click any of the sentences below to learn more about me!  -->

 <!-- <details>
   <summary><b>My Interests...</b></summary>